digi-embedded/meta-digi/meta-digi-containers/README.md

 - `registration_defaults` is limited to local manager policy such as `autostart`, `monitor`, and `restart`; this release does not generate DRM-specific defaults

-`dey-image-container-manager` also overrides the manager persistent base path through `CC_CONTAINER_PATH`, which defaults to `${ROOT_HOME}/cc-container` in the Digi platform defaults.
+`dey-image-containers` also overrides the manager persistent base path through `CC_CONTAINER_PATH`, which defaults to `${ROOT_HOME}/cc-container` in the Digi platform defaults.
 This makes the effective target paths live under `/root/cc-container` in DEY images, while the upstream `cc-container-mng`